Hydro storage node

 The reference storage node, RefStorage is quite flexible with respect to the individual storage behaviours, that is cyclic (both representative and strategic) or accumulating as it is included as parametric type using the individual storage behaviours.
-In addition, it allows for both charge and level different storage parameters.
-It is however not possible at the moment to provide a discharge capacity required in hydropower modelling.
+In addition, it allows for modelling charge and storage level as different storage parameters.
+It is, however, not possible at the moment to provide a discharge capacity required in hydropower modelling.
 Furthermore, it is not possible to include an inflow to the storage node, except through artifically creating a source node representing the water flowing into the node.

-Hence, it is necessary to include specific hydropower storage node
+Hence, it is necessary to include a specific hydropower storage node.

 Input, output, and stored resource